HomeArticlesPositioning

 BaselineLandmarksUsed For

-Orbitomeatal Line (OML)Outer canthus of eye → center of EAMPA, AP, Caldwell (primary baseline)
+Orbitomeatal Line (OML)Outer canthus → center of EAMPA/AP skull and Caldwell setup; 30° Towne reference

 Key surface landmarks: